lins0409/lin-app1-imp1/README.md

 * To delete a task: click on the desired task in the table, and then press the "Delete Task" button.
 * To clear text in the text boxes: press the  "Clear Data" button.
 * To edit a task: double click on the table cell that you wish to edit.
 Press enter after the edit is complete to confirm the changes.
 * To mark a task as complete: click on the checkbox under the "Done" column.
+This box will appear once the task is added to the table.
 Click it again to uncheck it and mark it as incomplete.
 * To filter the items: click on the combobox in the upper right corner.
    * Click "All" to display all of the todo list items.
    * Click "Complete" to display completed todo list items only.